Jet Protocol (JET) Price Reaches $0.0013 on Top Exchanges

-Jet Protocol (JET) traded down 0.8% against the U.S. dollar during the 24-hour period ending at 8:00 AM E.T. on June 6th.
-During the last week, Jet Protocol has traded 12.2% higher against the U.S. dollar.
-One Jet Protocol token can currently be purchased for approximately $0.0013 or 0.00000002 BTC on major cryptocurrency exchanges.
-Jet Protocol has a market cap of $2.19 million and $131,933.47 worth of Jet Protocol was traded on exchanges in the last 24 hours.
+Jet Protocol (JET) traded up 0% against the US dollar during the 1-day period ending at 16:00 PM E.T. on June 8th.
+In the last seven days, Jet Protocol has traded 19.8% lower against the US dollar.
+Jet Protocol has a market cap of $2.19 million and $134,247.58 worth of Jet Protocol was traded on exchanges in the last 24 hours.
+One Jet Protocol token can currently be bought for $0.0013 or 0.00000002 BTC on popular cryptocurrency exchanges.

 - NXM (NXM) traded flat against the dollar and now trades at $57.03 or 0.00200723 BTC.